atul-anurag-sharma/atulanurag/content/post/Adieu 2022!/index.md

 <p align="center">
   <img src="https://atulanurag.netlify.app/post/adieu-2022/march.jpg" alt="March" width="500">
 </p>
+By the month’s end, I realized I was on my own now, and nothing could shake me.

 <p align="center"><b>April</b></p>
 I decided to switch to a new advisor after three years in my Ph.D. program.
 I was starting my Ph.D. from scratch.
 I was worried, but not as much as I was concerned about Denis.
 Now, I started working on a completely different project.
 But, my new advisor, Professor Roy Goodman, made everything easy.
 He is the mentor I was looking for in this challenging time.
 Everything was going smoothly; I was improving in every way.
 I was becoming more informed about things.
 Then on April 28th, I heard the news that Denis had passed away.
 I was devastated.
 I didn’t know how I should react.
 But, again, Roy rescued me from this time.
 Most of the month went into wrapping up the semester.
 One time I got a chance to visit a café (called Intrinsic Café) near my school for the very first time in three years.
 Here is the picture: